stevenrskelton/stevenrskelton.github.io/_posts/2024-04-15-realtime-client-database-grpc-streams-zio.md

 For non-browser communications, such as mobile apps or server-server communications WebSockets is an unnecessary layer.
 WebSockets is an upgraded HTTP connection, implemented by creating an additional layer in the networking protocol.
-The changes in HTTP/2 directly addressed bidirectional communication streams, so when the WebSocket API isn't beneficial it is optimal to use the HTTP protocol capabilities directly.
+The changes in HTTP/2 directly addressed bidirectional communication streams, so when the WebSocket API isn't beneficial, it is optimal to use the HTTP protocol capabilities directly.
 HTTP/2 streaming is the preferred bidirectional mechanism for all use-cases without a web browser client or JavaScript dependency.

 ## gRPC: A Remote Procedure Call (RPC) framework

 gRPC is a high-performance networking framework built on top of HTTP/2, supporting multiple programming languages for both client and server implementation.
 It encodes network traffic using [Protocol Buffers](https://protobuf.dev/) using _proto_ files and syntax, which also are used to define the server API exposed to clients.

-A gRPC server which will be used for the realtime database will be called _SyncService_, and expose a bidirectional stream on the _Bidirection_ endpoint, receiving _Request_ objects and emitting _Response_ objects to their respective streams.
+A gRPC server which will be used for the realtime database will be called _SyncService_, and expose a bidirectional stream on the _Bidirectional_ endpoint, receiving _Request_ objects and emitting _Response_ objects to their respective streams.

 A _Update_ endpoint has also been defined, this is the typical client-initiated handler, which will receive a `UpdateRequest` object from the client and return a `UpdateResponse` object to the client.

 ```protobuf